 Deer do not like soap taste or its smell and avoid getting near to it.
-You can take advantage of this and cut the soap in medium size pieces and spread it all over the garden.
+You can take advantage of this and cut the soap into medium size pieces and spread it all over the garden.
 Your soap will last longer as long as you do not spray water on it.

 To remain active, you have to spray it weekly and make sure to cover the edge of your garden.

-10 Free or very Low-Cost DIY Deer Repellent Ideas
+10 Free or Very Low-Cost DIY Deer Repellent Ideas